 “I suspect the reality was this: They knew that Michael J. Fox would guarantee them a hit regardless of the quality of the film, whereas Stoltz being something of an unknown could never guarantee them that regardless of his skill.”

 What lends credence to this is that Steve Spielberg didn’t get much success when working with Rob Zemeckis and Gale on three previous occasions.
 Their commercial agenda is made all the more obvious by Gale’s answer to the second question in this interview and his answer to the seventh question in that interview.
 The usual raison dêtre of a film’s green-lighting is casting a leading man.
 In this case, the producers cut their losses upon learning of the box office competition.
-Also, film posters are usually designed 6 months before release.
+Also, film posters are usually designed before the film is made.
 This begs the question that they were conflicted about how to showcase the film’s more recognizable actors in correlation to Eric.

 “I’ve never thought of BTTF as a comedy.”

 The irony is that the audience in the test screening weren’t even told that it was a comedy (so that the undertone of danger wasn’t being undermined), yet the trailer seems to suggest such a tone.
 Another apt irony is that the film would’ve been taken more seriously if Eric wasn’t given the boot (there would be less detractors).
 This would mean that it could’ve been nominated for (and won) more awards.
 Gale got his just desserts by having an unfilmed screenplay which has been around for decades.

 “He wasn’t funny enough?
 That sounds like a totally false reason to get rid of him.
 BTTF is many things but it is not really known as a comedy.”